roffe/eznetes/README.md

 Pullrequests & ideas is always welcome!

 ## Todo

 * Better documentation
-* Bootstrap to be able to fire of and create manifests on the newly deployed cluster ...
+* Bootstrap to create initial services from manifest folder ...

 ## Prerequisites

 * Working network where all the nodes can talk to each other directly
 * Loadbalancer for apiserver(s)(Out of this docs scope, but a small example haproxy is provided below)
 * 1, 3 or 5 CoreOS machines for ETCD (A very basic one-time bootstrap is offered by this repo)